s1ss9/CTFWriteups/CDDC21/README.md

 # CDDC 21 Writeup

-This is a collection of my writeups for challenges in CDDC 2021.
+This is a collection of writeups for challenges in CDDC 2021.

 ## Final Rank

-My team (VodkaMatchaPotato) got 19th place in the SENIOR CATEGORY (Uni).
+Our team (VodkaMatchaPotato) got 19th place in the SENIOR CATEGORY (Uni).

 ![image](./images/FINALRANK.png)